RECONSTRUCTION ERA CHICKEN STEW WITH A ROUX

 After the 8 minute time interval elapsed, I released the pressure and removed the lid.
 I then added back the cooked chicken meat into the vegetable medley, stirred up the concoction, and put the lid back on.

-I left the pressure cooker on warm for 10 minutes to make sure all the ingredients were heated evenly throughout, but not cooked any more.
+I left the pressure cooker on warm for 10 minutes to make sure all the ingredients were heated evenly throughout and the flavors blended together, but not cooked any more.
 Then we added the Roux to the Stew and stirred everything in so that all the ingredients were evenly distributed.

 Then I served the finished meal in large soup bowls on plates with Focaccia Artisan Crackers from Town House.
 Voila!
 It was absolutely delicious, satisfying, and comfortable on my stomach as well as that of my wife’s who appreciated the fact that it was not spicy.

 This type of meal takes a lot of work, but the quantity produced will satisfy the requirements for 3 to 4 meals for two people.
-That means no work in the kitchen for several days if you choose to make it.
-So, if you do, Enjoy!
+That means no serious work in the kitchen for several days if you choose to go ahead make this concoction.
+If you do, Enjoy!

 I am requesting that my readers click on the links provided and download a sample read of each book and give a review on Amazon.
 You will have free access to the first four chapters of each book.
 My hope is that you will like the story lines enough to obtain either an eBook version or a paperback copy that you can put on your bookshelf as a masterpiece when you are done.
 FATE STALKS A HERO I: RESURGENCE, FATE STALKS A HERO II:THE FIJI FULCRUM, and THE SAGA OF HERACLES PENOIT.
 I will be giving excerpts on these works in upcoming blogs to familiarize you the reader with exciting details about the contents of each one.
 Thank you!